joyfulmonster/joyfulmongo/ExtendiableHashing.md

-# Problem Description
+# Requirements

-The exercise requests to implement an in memory hashmap that put and read String/String type Key Value pairs.
+Implement an in-memory hashmap that put and read Key Value pairs.
+It should be highly scalable and safe.

 # Analysis

+## Components of HashMap

 HashMap is a well known data structure that provides O(1) read/write performance.
+There are three main components for a hashmap:

+* hash function
+* collision resolution
+* storage resizing

+## On the shelf implemenations

 Java JDK provides three implemenations:

 java.util.HashMap
 java.util.HashTable